José Rui

-Playing career
+Career

-Born in Praia, Zé Rui started playing organized football at nearly 23 years of age, and spent his entire professional career in Portugal, his first club being União Sport Clube in the second division.
+Born in Praia, José Rui started playing organized football at nearly 23 years of age, and spent his entire professional career in Portugal, his first club being União Sport Clube in the second division.
 He subsequently represented O Elvas C.A.D. and U.D.
 Leiria, competing in the second and third levels from 1990 to 1993.

-Zé Rui made his debut in the Primeira Liga in the 1993–94 season, starting in 18 of his 21 appearances to help C.F.
+José Rui made his debut in the Primeira Liga in the 1993–94 season, starting in 18 of his 21 appearances to help C.F.
 Os Belenenses finish in 13th position.
 After another campaign he moved to Vitória de Setúbal, helping to promotion from division two in his first year.

-Zé Rui retired in June 2002 at almost 38, after two seasons with amateurs C.D.
+José Rui retired in June 2002 at almost 38, after two seasons with amateurs C.D.
 Beja.
-For several years he acted as assistant to the Cape Verde national team, even being in charge for the friendly with Portugal on 27 May 2006 after Carlos Alhinho's resignation.
+For several years he acted as assistant to the Cape Verde national team, being in charge for the friendly with Portugal on 27 May 2006 after Carlos Alhinho's resignation.